diodechain/diode-docs/content/_index.md

 ---
 _schema: default
-title: Welcome 👋
+title: Network Overview
-nav_title: Welcome 👋
+nav_title: Network Overview
 SEO_options:
-  title: About Diode
+  title: Diode Network
   image:
   description:
 draft: false
 ---
-Hi there - if you’re looking for the future of secure communications, you’ve come to the right place!

-Diode has four primary components - each of which have an additional documentation area you can dive into:

-1. **Network** - an open, permissionless secure communication network that uses blockchain technology for security and scalability.
-2. **App** - cross platform messaging app that is a secure replacement for Discord and Slack.
-3. **CLI** - a command-line interface tool that allows you to quickly build on top of the Diode Network and create capabilities that can interact with App users.
-4. **Vault** - a hardware device that runs both the App and the CLI and can perform duties like being a backup-device for your App zones or hosting a decentralized website

-**Diode’s vision is to transform the Internet into everyone’s private network, and we’re adding daily to those capabilities!**
+The underlying blockchain-anchored Zero Trust DePIN network is the only open, permissionless "ZTNA" available.
+It uses the $DIODE token to underwrite bandwidth supply on behalf of application providers.
+Anyone can create their own application on top of the Diode Network.
+As opposed to the rest of the ZTNA market, the Diode Network 1) has global routing and identities 2) is permissionless - anyone can contribute a routing / relay node 3) has no fees for using the network\* (using the network via third party relays requires a bandwidth sponsor).